HoBeZwe/SphericalScattering.jl/docs/src/uniformStatic.md

 UniformField
 ```

-!!! note
+!!! tip
-    The direction is automatically normalized.
+    The `direction` vector is automatically normalized to a unit vector during the initialization.

 ---
 ## Incident Field

-The electric field of the plane wave is as given above.
+The electric field is as given above.

 #### API